victorheringer/planning-poker-deck/README.md

 ## Why Planning Poker Deck

-- :mobile_phone_off: Offline first.
+- 📴 Offline first.
 You don't need to rely on your mobile connection to estimate things!

-- :floppy_disk: Small footprint.
+- 💾 Small footprint.
 Only 150kb gzipped and 300kb unpacked!

-- :memo: Create your own custom deck.
+- 📝 Create your own custom deck.
 Or use any of the given default decks that covers most common decks.

+- 🆓 No adds.
+Really, this app will never ever have ads.

 - :octocat: Open Source.
 You know everything that is installed on your phone and always can send a pull resquest to fix or add a feature.